Scenarios: U.S. walks tightrope between Mubarak, protesters

-If it were to offer Mubarak unstinting support, the United States would run the risk of being on the wrong side of history and of sticking with an authoritarian leader whose forces have used rubber bullets, tear gas and water cannon against protesters.
+If the United States were to offer Mubarak unstinting support, it runs the risk of being on the wrong side of history and of sticking with an authoritarian leader whose forces have been using rubber bullets, tear gas and water cannon against protesters.

-While U.S. Secretary of State Hillary Clinton described the Mubarak government as stable on Tuesday, the administration has gradually shifted its emphasis, making its calls for reform more pointed and on Friday telling Cairo to "restrain" its security forces.
+While Clinton described the Mubarak government as stable on Tuesday, the Obama administration has gradually shifted its emphasis, making its calls for reform more pointed and, on Friday, telling Cairo to "restrain" its security forces.

 To offer Mubarak uncritical support risks antagonizing not only Egyptians but also Arabs throughout the region, many of whom deeply resent Washington for backing their authoritarian leaders, supporting Israel and invading Iraq and Afghanistan.

 ABANDONING OR SANCTIONING MUBARAK (LEAST LIKELY)

 If the Obama administration were to turn its back on Mubarak, it could take a number of steps, including: